 The follow is an example of how XYZ COMPANY’S safety manual would be written.
-Every page will have your Company’s name intergrated into the header.
+Every page will have your Company’s name integrated into the header.

 Injury and Illness Prevention Program